OpenMined/SyferText/CONTRIBUTING.md

 coverage report --fail-under 100 -m
 ```

-PySyft is using `pytest` to execute the test cases.
+SyferText is using `pytest` to execute the test cases.

 #### Parametrize your Test Cases